 Cedric Kaze Praises Kaizer Chiefs’ ‘Unsung Hero’ for Crucial Contributions

-Kaizer Chiefs’ second assistant coach Cedric Kaze has hailed Sibongiseni “Ox” Mthethwa as one of the club’s unsung heroes, praising the midfielder’s tireless work and selfless attitude amid a testing 2025/26 campaign.
+Kaizer Chiefs’ second assistant coach Cedric Kaze has hailed Sibongiseni “Ox” Mthethwa as one of the club’s unsung heroes, praising the midfielder’s tireless work and selfless attitude amid the team's struggle in the 2025/26 campaign.

 Speaking about standout performers during this challenging run, Kaze singled out Mthethwa for his relentless commitment: